Free US shipping $30+

 Quick Answer

-Most people who use hair fibers use them every day.
+Most people who use hair fibers apply them every morning.
 That changes the safety equation.
-A product that is fine for occasional use can become a problem with daily, cumulative exposure if the formula contains compounds that build up on the scalp over time.
-The question is not whether hair fibers are safe in general, but whether the specific formula you are using is safe when applied 365 days a year, washed out, and reapplied again the next morning.
-This guide breaks down what makes a formula daily-use safe, which ingredients create cumulative risk, and how to evaluate any fiber product for long-term scalp health.
+A product that is fine for occasional use can become a problem with daily, repeated exposure if it contains compounds that build up on the scalp over time.
+The question is not whether hair fibers are safe in general, but whether the specific product you use is safe when applied 365 days a year.
+This guide breaks down what makes a product safe for year-round use, which ingredients create long-term risk, and how to evaluate any formula for ongoing scalp health.

 1